swfiua/gotu/docs/cberry.rst

 Sgr A*, or at twice the distance of Sgr A*.

 The plots have distance from the galactic centre on the x-axis and tangential velocity of stars on the y-axis.
+The data is from the Gaia mission.

 The good news is that the Pulsar Timing Array can be used to compare between different models for the galactic gravitational potential: